The Second Semi-Annual

 The Pilgrimage

-Our pilgrimage will begin at 8:30 a.m. at the Cathedral of St. Thomas More in Arlington, Va.
+Our pilgrimage will begin at 10 a.m. at the Cathedral of St. Thomas More in Arlington, Va.
 From there, pilgrims will walk to the Cathedral of St. Matthew the Apostle.
 The route is a little more than five (5) miles and is expected to take two (2) to three (3) hours.
-Those who cannot make the journey on foot are encouraged to arrive at St. Matthew's by 11 a.m. to join in prayer.
-For more details, please see The Plan.
+Those who cannot make the journey on foot are encouraged to arrive at St. Matthew's by 1 p.m. to join in prayer.
+For more details, please see The Plan

 If you want a church full of Catholics who know their faith, love their faith and practice their faith, give them a liturgy that is demanding, profound and rigourous.
 They will rise to the challenge.